Asrst/telugu_nlp/README.md

 ##### Language Models
 - ULMFit trained on Telugu Wikipedia data of nearly 90K articles & its 400 dimensional word vector Encodings for 25000 most frequent vocab.

+##### Classification
+- created the eenadu newspaper dataset of around 20K articles constituting of 5 classes.
+With finetuned language model encodings, the classification accuracy is 95%.

 ### Requirements:

 code tested on following versions, however should work with pytorch v1.0+ , fastai v1.0+ , python v3.5+